 284MW designed refrigeration capacity

 35%reduction in electricity consumption and carbon emission annually

-The annual saving of electricity is expected to be about 85 million kWh after its operation, equivalent to HK$76.5 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.
+The system has been in operation since 2013 and the whole project is expected to be completed by 2022, with an expected annual saving of electricity to be about 85 million kWh, equivalent to HK$96.2 million on electricity bills and a reduction of 59,500 tonnes of carbon dioxide emission from the development.

-The District Cooling System in Kai Tak Development offers economical advantages over the conventional centralized air-conditioning systems.
-This mainly comes from the diversity factor, in that the total installed cooling capacity at the centralized plant is smaller than the sum of individual plants at the individual buildings based on conventional design.
-It is estimated that savings of at least 10% on overall installed capacity can be achieved which will also reduce the material use and plant space in individual buildings.
+The DCS offers economic advantages over the conventional systems as the total installed cooling capacity at the centralised plant is smaller than the sum of individual conventional plants at the individual buildings.
+It is estimated that savings of at about 15-20% on overall installed capacity can be achieved, which will also reduce the material use and plant space in individual buildings.